mwhite13/Smartparking/README.md

 # Smartparking

 ## _Purpose:_
-A smart parking lot monitoring system
+An IOT based smart parking system designed using the combine hardware of Raspi and Hologram.io 3G commmunication.